Better Energy Homes · Heat pump · 2026 rate

 Not accounting for heating distribution system upgrades

 Heat pumps run at lower flow temperatures than gas boilers.
-Many homes need larger radiators or underfloor heating to work efficiently — this adds cost not covered by the heat pump grant.
+Many homes need larger radiators or underfloor heating to work efficiently — the €2,000 distribution component may not cover the full cost.

 Skipping insulation before the heat pump